Tag:Payroll Tips & Best Practices

 The answer?
 Checklists.

-I’ve condensed the steps you need to take to ensure compliance in Malaysia into a pre-payroll, payroll and post-payroll checklist.
+Below, I’ve condensed the steps you need to take every month to ensure compliance in Malaysia into a pre-payroll, payroll and post-payroll checklist.

 Download your complete Malaysia payroll compliance checklist.

-Continue reading to learn how to complete each checklist item, the relevant laws, and the penalties for non-compliance.
+Continue reading to see each checklist item, the relevant laws, and the penalties for non-compliance.

 Payroll processing without errors!